Andrewsudarikov/python-sdk/README.md

 ## Getting started

-There are a couple of options for authorizing your requests:
+There's a couple of options for authorizing your requests:

 * Service Account Keys
 * Externally created IAM tokens.